Jacksonville University Residential Life Policies

 2. No more than six (6) people may be on the balcony at any one time

 3. Throwing of objects off the balcony is prohibited

-4. Grills are prohibited
+4. Grills are prohibited.

-5.

 No items should be hung from balcony rails (including, but not limited

 the Residential Life office.
 Each sign shall be evaluated on a "case by

 6. Balconies may not be used for storage purposes (including, but not limited to: garbage, indoor furniture, and bicycles)